 Access To Your Personal Information

-If you are an existing customer, you may modify personal information by navigating to Profile > Account Settings in your account and updating or changing the relevant information.
+If you are an existing customer, you may modify personal information by navigating to Settings > Profile in your account and updating or changing the relevant information.

 Personal Information Rights